Clever-ISA/Clever-ISA/specs/Main.md

 Immediate values of size 16 (ss=3) are reserved, and attempts to use them in an operand will unconditionally produce `UND`.

 Long Immediate Values and values in memory are encoded in the Little-Endian byte Order (The least significant byte occurs at the lowest address).

+### Hetrogenous Operand Sizes and destination operands

+Certain instructions will store a result in an operand.
+These instructions refer to this operand as the "destination".
+In the case of multi-operand instructions, if any, the destination operand is the first operand.
+A destination operand must be "Writable" (either a register, an indirect register operand, or a memory reference).
+Some instructions may use the value of a destination operand.

+When using multi-operand instruction, the operands may have different sizes.
+Each operand used as a source is loaded according to it's size.
+Then each operand is zero extended to the largest operand size, if it is not already that size; Immediates (other than memory references) with the `r` bit set will instead be sign-extended to this size, then the value of `ip` is truncated and added to the value instead of being zero extended.
+The operation described by the instruction is then performed on each operand, and the result is truncated or zero-extended to the destination operand size.

+Certain instructions, such as movsx, have special behaviour with heterogenous operand sizes, and this behaviour overrides the behaviour described here.

 ## Instruction Encoding